Skip to main content

 Final Design Solution

-• Visual storytelling documents to communicate complete component narratives
+• Visual Storytelling Documentation communicating complete component narratives

-• Living documentation to capture changes and QA feedback
+• Living Documentation capturing changes and QA feedback in real time

-• Knowledge preservation system surviving team transitions and tool changes
+• Knowledge Preservation System built to survive team transitions and tool changes

 Strategic Process Changes

-The framework fundamentally changed how our team approached component development:
+The framework fundamentally shifted how the team approached component development:

-• Pre-development reviews became standard practice: Engineering teams reviewed specifications before development began, catching issues early.
+• Pre-development reviews became standard: Engineering teams reviewed specifications before development began, catching issues early.

-• Cross-team communication improved: Shared vocabulary and context reduced misunderstandings and rework.
+• Cross-team communication improved: Shared vocabulary and context reduced misunderstandings and eliminated rework.

-• Process integration embedded documentation: Documentation became part of the workflow rather than separate from it.
+• Workflow integration embedded documentation: Documentation became part of the development process rather than separate from it.

 Quantitative Results